GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: GeoExplain

 \subsection{Data Analysis}

 We present an analysis of GeoExplain in this section.
 There are in total 5459 locations, 169972 panorama images and 41068 explanations on how to find the location based on images.
 We endeavor to ensure the richness and diversity of vocabulary in these explanations.
-The locations in GeoExplain are distributed across all continents, covering a wide range of terrains as shown in Table \ref{tab:Location Distribution across All Continents}.
+The locations in GeoExplain are distributed across all continents, covering a wide range of terrains.
 They include diverse landscapes such as mountains, deserts, forests, coastlines, and urban environments, ensuring a comprehensive geographical representation.
 Regarding panorama statistics, each location contains an average of 31.13 street view image snippets, with a maximum 33 and a minimum 3.
 Their size vary, ranging from (600 * 280) to (512 * 512).
+On the other hand, GeoKnowledge covers 134 countries or regions, encompassing all those included in GeoExplain.

 To measure GeoExplain's difficulty of questions, reliance on reasoning and request for visual clues at different levels of granularity, we conducted a survey between our dataset GeoExplain and other two similar multimodal reasoning datasets: ScienceQA and GeoQA.
 Specifically, we randomly sampled 100 examples from GeoExplain, ScienceQA and GeoQA respectively.
 Volunteers were asked to rate them on a scale from 0 to 2 in following questions.
 In order to avoid the bias between raters, we anonymized all samples and averaged ratings from three volunteers.
 Since, even after anonymization, peers could still easily identify which dataset a sample came from, we randomized the order of all samples and invited three non-peers with no prior knowledge of the basic information of these three datasets to rate them.